Quick summary of key school information

 |Use of technology in the classroom||

 We do not use laptops or ipads in the classroom on a daily basis.
 Children have a designated ICT class where they develop tech skills as required by the British National Curriculum.
+For school year 2021-22 we have invested in new PC's and laptops for both the Secondary and Primary ICT classes.

 |Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)||